LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 Alyssa Gunn was born in Lansing and raised in Williamston, MI, a small town right next to MSU’s campus.
 She graduated with her Bachelor of Arts in Anthropology from Western Michigan University in 2017.
 She then went on to attend Grand Valley State University in the College Student Affairs Leadership program and graduated with her Master of Education in 2019.
 Previously, she worked as the Graduate Assistant for the University Counseling Center/Career Center and was the intern for TRIO-STEM and Health Sciences here at GVSU.
 After graduation, Alyssa took a position at SUNY Oneonta in Oneonta, NY, as a Residence Hall Director and Advisor for National Residence Hall Honorary.
 She is excited to now be returning to GVSU, “Be a Laker for a Lifetime”, and begin her work with TRIO Student Support Services and first-generation college students like herself.
 Her goals in coming to TRIO SSS are to weave Empathy and Equity in all her work with students in the coming months working as Program Advisor, inspire students to persist in higher education, specially at GVSU, and prepare students to find gainful, fulfilling work after graduation.
 Outside of work she lives with her partner and their dog Winston, a great dane/hound mix (she will show you pictures if you ask) and enjoys going to Lake Michigan, spending time with family and friends, gardening, reading, and painting.

 Estefany Paniagua-Pardo is a current graduate student, obtaining her Masters of Education with an emphasis in College Student Affairs Leadership.
 Estefany was raised in Traverse City, Michigan.
-She received her Associate’s Degree from Northwestern Michigan College and then furthered her studies at Grand Valley State University where she completed her Bachelor of Arts in Political Science with honors as a member of Phi Theta Kappa.
+She received her Associate’s Degree from Northwestern Michigan College and then furthered her studies at Grand Valley State University's Frederik Meijer Honors College, where she completed her Bachelor of Arts in Political Science with honors as a member of Phi Kappa Phi.
 Estefany’s career aspirations consist of providing services, support, and opportunities for all individuals from disadvantaged backgrounds within higher education, with a focus on supporting first-generation Latinx students.
 In Estefany’s free time, she enjoys spending time with family, running, hiking, reading, and baking.